bastienmichaux/generator-jhipster-db-helper/notes.md

 ### 1 : Change the Spring naming strategies

-Spring Boot has naming strategies for your entity classes.
-They convert `camelCase` to `underscore_case`.
+Spring Boot naming strategies convert `camelCase` to `underscore_case`.
 If you have a `FooBar` table, JHipster searches for `foo_bar` and your requests fail.
-Search for Spring's naming strategies and replace them with :
+Search for Spring's naming strategies and replace them with more neutral ones.

+This module :

-1. Replace `org.springframework.boot.orm.jpa.hibernate.SpringPhysicalNamingStrategy` with `hibernate.‌boot.model.naming.Ph‌ysicalNamingStrategy‌StandardImpl`
+1. Replaces `org.springframework.boot.orm.jpa.hibernate.SpringPhysicalNamingStrategy` with `hibernate.‌boot.model.naming.Ph‌ysicalNamingStrategy‌StandardImpl`
-1. Replace `org.springframework.boot.orm.jpa.hibernate.SpringImplicitNamingStrategy` with `org.hibernate.boot.model.naming.ImplicitNamingStrategyJpaCompliantImpl`
+1. Replaces `org.springframework.boot.orm.jpa.hibernate.SpringImplicitNamingStrategy` with `org.hibernate.boot.model.naming.ImplicitNamingStrategyJpaCompliantImpl`

 ### 2 : Modify the generated entities

 You can create entities with `jhipster:entity`.
 The Java, Liquibase and web apps files are based on your input...
 Or are they ?

-In all tests we have done, `CamelCase` input becomes `underscore_case`.
-It's goint to make your requests fail.
+In the tests we made, `CamelCase` names becomes `underscore_case`.
+If your requests fail, you may need to :

+1. regenerate the entity :
+    * if it isn't done yet, initialise git to track the changes
+    * add the `.jhipster/` directory and its files to git
+    * go to the `.jhipster/` directory at the root of your application
+    * in the `FooBar.json` file for your entity `FooBar`, set the value of `"entityTableName": "foo_bar"` to `"FooBar"`
+    * in your terminal, type `yo jhipster:entity FooBar`, and select `Yes, regenerate the entity`
+    * **tip** : select the `d` option to see what differences the regeneration makes to existing files
+1. edit your field names :
+    * editing the field names in `.jhipster/FooBar.json` won't do any change to your entity files
+    * find `FooBar.java` and edit the value of `@Column` for each field that isn't correctly mapped

+You need to do this for every entity with `lowerCamelCase` or `UpperCamelCase` names.

-One of our goals is to bypass these renamings without breaking the app.
+One of our goals is to bypass these renamings without breaking the app, and automate the above steps.

-If your DB has mixed naming conventions, check that the entity files have the correct names.

-**Capitalized field names** : `jhipster:entity` forbids capitalized field names.
-That's something you'll need to change in your files too.
+**Capitalized field names** : `jhipster:entity` and the JDL language forbid capitalized field names.
+If your mapping needs it, set the values manually for your `@Column`.

+**Acronyms** : beware, acronyms aren't always handled as you'd expect it.
+Eg:

+ * `yo jhipster:entity FooBarAPISettings` gives you `@Table(name = "foo_barapisettings")`
+ * if this entity has a field called `fooBarAPISettingsField`, the column annotation maps on `@Column(name = "foo_bar_api_settings_field")`

 ### 3 : `--table-name` option